Red meat

 Pork is a type of red meat even though it can appear white or pink.

 Roast beef is a darker brown color.

-In the context of nutrition, red meat is defined as meat obtained from mammals, including beef, pork, lamb, mutton, veal, venison, and goat.
+In the context of nutrition, red meat is defined as meat obtained from mammals, including beef, pork, lamb/mutton, veal, and venison.
 Red meat does not necessarily appear red in color.
+In culinary contexts, the term red meat is used more loosely to refer to meat that is red when raw.

-Red meat is a good source of protein, iron, zinc, and vitamins B1, B2, B6, and B12.
+From a nutritional perspective, red meat can be a good source of protein, iron, zinc, and vitamins B1, B2, B6, and B12.
+However, red meat has been associated with a number of non-nutritional health impacts.
 According to the International Agency for Research on Cancer (IARC), unprocessed red meat probably causes cancer, particularly colorectal cancer.
 Studies have also linked red meat with higher risks of cardiovascular disease and type 2 diabetes.
 If meat is processed, such as by salting, curing, or smoking, health risks further increase.
 Processed meat is known to cause colorectal cancer.
-The World Cancer Research Fund recommends minimizing consumption of processed meat and limiting red meat to no more than three servings per week.
+The World Cancer Research Fund recommends minimizing consumption of processed meat and limiting red meat to no more than three portions per week, which is equivalent to about 350–500g (12–18oz) cooked weight.

-In culinary contexts, the term red meat is used more loosely to refer to meat that is red when raw.
+Most red meat comes from farmed animals, such as cattle, sheep and pork, which are produced as part of industrial agriculture.
+Increased demand for red meat, especially in wealthy and emerging economies, has been a major driver of many of the negative environmental impacts of animal agriculture.
+Most research on the impact of food on health and environment recommends a significant reduction in meat consumption is essential to mitigate climate change and avoid the worst impacts of the biodiversity loss.